 Medic/Corpsman to ADN Prerequisite Course Work

-ENGL 103: Critical Reading, Writing and Research in the Work Place
+and Research or ENGL 103: Critical Reading, Writing and Research in the

 PSYC 102: General Psychology

-Additional General Education courses that students must complete prior to graduation are Arts Distribution (3 credits), Humanities Distribution (3 credits) and Sociology (3 credits).
+Distribution (3 credits), Humanities Distribution (3 credits) and Sociology (3

-whether through Montgomery College or from credits transferred from a different
+this course work whether through Montgomery College or from credits transferred

-institution are to be submitted to the Office of Admissions and Records and
+from a different institution are to be submitted to the Office of Admissions

 Test of Essential Academic Skills - TEAS Exam